ACCELQ Logo

 Aspect Description

-Sources Improper input validation, insecure coding practices, and lack of encryption.
+Sources Improper input validation, insecure coding practices, and a lack of encryption.

 Impact Data breaches, financial loss, and reputational damage.